 Selection criteria and process

-Before you can be selected for a course, you must first meet the admission requirements of the institution offering the course.
+Before you can be selected for a course, you must first meet the general admission requirements of the institution offering the course.
+Then you must compete against other eligible applicants.

 For most courses, you'll be selected mainly on your academic qualifications.
-For example, 2016 Year 12 applicants will usually be selected on the basis of their Australian Tertiary Admission Rank (ATAR) or equivalent.
+For example, 2017 Year 12 applicants will usually be selected on the basis of their selection rank (ATAR or equivalent + bonus points).

 Additional selection criteria

-Some courses select applicants on the basis of additional selection criteria such as a personal statement, questionnaire, portfolio of work, audition, interview or test.
+Some courses select applicants based on additional selection criteria such as a personal statement, a questionnaire, a portfolio of work, an audition, an interview or a test.
 Other courses may use a combination of both academic qualifications and additional selection criteria.
 Additional selection criteria can be found in the course descriptions available through the course search.

 Non-Year 12 applicants